Bolan Boogie: Release

-Bolan Boogie was released in May 1972 by the Fly record label.
+Bolan Boogie was released on May 5th 1972 by the Fly record label.
 With T. Rextasy at its absolute peak that spring following the group's acclaimed shows at the Empire Pool in Wembley, the compilation quickly reached number one on the UK Albums Chart, spending three weeks at the top, although it would also be Bolan's last album to do so.